santoshireddy/Pixar-Films-Analysis-/README.md

 Sequels vs. Originals – Compare success metrics between sequels and their originals

-Trend Analysis – Explore changes in genres, MPAA ratings, and thematic styles over time
+Trend Analysis – Explore changes in genres, ratings, and thematic styles over time

 Interactive Filters – Slice data by year, genre, sequel/original, and more